syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 {% endhighlight %}
 {% endtabs %}

-To enable drag and drop using both 'OnHold' and 'OnDragIndicator', follow the code example:
+To enable drag and drop using both 'OnHold' and 'OnDragIndicator', follow the code example below.

 {% tabs %}
 {% highlight xaml hl_lines="4"%}